millionhz/cplusplus-notes/README.md

 }
 ```

-> Note that array parameters are always **reference parameters.**
+> Note that parameters of type array are always **reference parameters.**

 ## Constant Array Parameters

-When a function doesn’t modify an array parameter, it is considered a good style to add the `const` reserved word, like this:
+If a function doesn’t modify the values of an array parameter, it is considered a good idea to add the `const` reserved word:

 `double sum(const double values[], int size)`

-The `const` reserved word helps the reader of the code, making it clear that the function keeps the array elements unchanged.
+The `const` reserved word helps in the readability of the code, making it clear that the function keeps the elements of an array unchanged

 If the implementation of the function tries to modify the array, the compiler issues a warning.

 # Common Array Algorithms